 Days 17-20: Chapada Diamantina National Park

 A very beautiful trek!
 Located no less than a 6-hour drive away from Salvador de Bahia, the Chapada Diamantina National Park is one of the most beautiful in Brazil.
 It’s full of waterfalls, mountains, cliffs, rivers, wildlife…

 The highest waterfall in the country is located in the park.
 But let me warn you, this trek is hard!
 You have to carry your backpack with around 10kg of clothes, a sleeping bag, food, and so on and the trail can be very steep (you even have to climb a few meters of rock from time to time).
 Be in a very good physical condition should you decide to take this wonderful trek.

 We spent the first night in a hotel in Lençois and the 2 others in the wild next to a river.
 Just so you know, you can drink the water in the park so don’t carry liters of water.

 Just a couple of days in Salvador to relax after our trek.
 Since it was during the weekend, it was not recommended to go to the other parts of the city.
 We just stayed in the historic district to feel the local atmosphere.

-If you like music instruments, I recommend going to Master Lua Rasta’s shop.
+If you like musical instruments, I recommend going to Master Lua Rasta’s shop.
 He makes the best drums in Salvador.

 Also, it’s very hard to withdraw cash from ATMs!
 You can only go to Banco do Brasil (limit of R$500/day) and Bradesco (limit of R$800/day).

 Anywhere you go, don’t wear fancy clothes/watch/jewels and you should use a compact camera instead of a DSLR for safety reasons.
 Keep your phone in your pocket and your cash in different places (wallet, pockets, socks…).
-We didn’t have any problem during our trip but it’s an information worth having to avoid them.
+We didn’t have any problem during our trip but it’s information worth having to avoid.